 1. Create a Project Admin role with Project Admin privileges:

 To create a new project role:

 - 1. Open the Project Roles tab.

 - 1. Open the Project Administration Console.

 - 2. Click the Project Roles link.

-The Project Roles tab is displayed.
+- The Project Roles tab is displayed.

+- 2. Click the New button.